Curriculum Vitae

 Commencement

-Walnut oil on Belgian linen, 16 x 20 inches
+Walnut oil on Belgian linen, 16 x 20 inches, Sold (private collection)

 In this final quiet architectural painting of a colonnade beside the Rotunda, the same fabric from the first painting of Lambeth colonnade, is seen fluttering through the open door out into the space beyond, as the columns cast long shadows across the ground.
-This signifies both the temporal nature of youthful matriculation, and of the artist’s own revisiting of the university twenty one years after his introduction to it, through this exploration of its philosophical origins, in paint.
+This signifies both the temporal nature of youthful matriculation, and of the artist’s own revisiting of the university twenty one years after his introduction to it, through this exploration of its philosophical origins and current manifestations, in paint.

 Infinity in 3D

-Walnut oil on Belgian linen, 11 x 14 inches
+Walnut oil on Belgian linen, 11 x 14 inches, Available

 This painting plays with the infinity symbol that tops the emblem of the 7’s secret society, found on the front steps of the university, leading to the Rotunda.
 Using the idea of sidewalk chalk as a medium (though rendered in oils) the artist turned the symbol into a pair of 3D glasses encouraging the viewer to see this small trio of paintings through a more whimsical lens.